Michigan sheriff refuses to name suspect in deputy’s slaying - NewsBreak

 “There was a concern to talk to this person, and things escalated out of our control,” Fuller said.
 “The person was committing a crime in front of us that night and that person, his criminal activity led to these events.”

-Fuller provided no details about the earlier chase involving another agency, saying more details would be revealed in court documents.
+Fuller provided no details about the earlier chase involving another agency and refused to name the suspect, saying more details would be revealed in court documents.

 However, Portage Police Chief Nick Armold said his officers had attempted to pull the same man over earlier Saturday for a minor traffic violation, MLive.com reported Monday.

-More than 200 people, including law enforcement and other first responders, attended a vigil Sunday night outside the sheriff’s office in Kalamazoo to honor Proxmire.
+More than two hundred people, including law enforcement and other first responders, attended a vigil Sunday night outside the sheriff’s office in Kalamazoo to honor Proxmire.

 Fuller said he had been with the sheriff’s office nine years, starting off as a court security deputy.
 He also worked in the jail, and instructed other deputies in field training, Taser use and control and defense tactics.